Mantater/Scholar-Athen/README.md

 - The suggested citations are recommendations; please verify for accuracy before using.
 - The LLM used is NVIDIA Nemotron Nano 9B V2, accessed via OpenRouter.
 - LLM API usage may be rate-limited.
 Errors related to API limits may appear when generating citations.
-- PDF/DOCX upload processing may take a few seconds depending on document length.
+- `PDF`/`DOCX` upload processing may take a few seconds depending on document length.
-- Current Main_webUI is ver10 from archive
+- Current Main_webUI is ver10 from `archive/`